WalczakPaulo/EITI-Projects/AAL/test/googletest/googlemock/docs/v1_7/CookBook.md

 appreciate such friendly messages.
 Some other times, you are debugging your tests or learning about the behavior of the code you are testing, and wish you could observe every mock call that happens (including argument values and the return value).
-Clearly, one size doesn't fit all.
+Clearly, one howManySticks doesn't fit all.

 You can control how much Google Mock tells you using the